dentarg/auth0-blog/_posts/2016-10-26-documentdb-with-aspnetcore.markdown

 ---

-## Recap
+## Integration between Auth0 and Azure DocumentDB
-In our [previous article](https://auth0.com/blog/auth0-with-azure-documentdb/) we configured an **integration** between Auth0 and Azure DocumentDB as a Custom Database Provider to store our enrolled users in JSON format, as [documents](https://en.wikipedia.org/wiki/Document-oriented_database).
+In our previous article: [Integration between Auth0 and Azure DocumentDB](https://auth0.com/blog/auth0-with-azure-documentdb/) we configured an **integration** between Auth0 and Azure DocumentDB as a Custom Database Provider to store our enrolled users in JSON format, as [documents](https://en.wikipedia.org/wiki/Document-oriented_database).

 Conceptually, in Azure DocumentDB, a _database_ can be defined as a logical container of document collections; each _collection_ can hold not only documents but _stored procedures_, _triggers_, and _user-defined functions_.
 The collection is the [billable unit](https://azure.microsoft.com/pricing/details/documentdb/) and defines the [consistency level](https://azure.microsoft.com/en-us/documentation/articles/documentdb-consistency-levels/).